-The Senior Vice-President (SVP), Communications and Public Affairs is responsible for issuing press releases, in consultation with any officers within CIBC that he/she considers appropriate.
+The Senior Vice-President (SVP), Communications and Public Affairs is responsible for issuing press releases, in consultation with any officers within CIBC that are considered appropriate.
 The CFO is responsible for authorizing a press release disclosing material information.
-CIBC's Board of Directors reviews press releases announcing quarterly earnings information before they are issued.
+CIBC's Board of Directors (Board) reviews press releases announcing quarterly earnings information before they are issued.

-If a press release contains information that is "material" from a legal perspective, the Legal Department is responsible for pre-clearing the press release with the applicable stock exchanges.
+If a press release contains information that is material from a legal perspective, the Legal Department is responsible for pre-clearing the press release with the applicable stock exchanges.
 If the information constitutes a "material change", the Legal Department is responsible for filing any material change reports required by securities regulators.

 CIBC uses the Investor Relations section of its public website to facilitate dissemination of material information of interest to investors including current and historical material press releases, regulatory disclosure documents (e.g., financial statements, quarterly and annual reports, annual information form, management proxy circular, annual meeting minutes), webcasts of analyst calls and shareholder meetings as well as related presentation materials.
-Regulatory disclosure documents posted to CIBC's website or public regulatory websites (such as SEDAR or EDGAR) will not be altered without approval from the Legal Department.
+CIBC's financial reports, press releases, and other executive presentations and webcasts are available online at: www.cibc.com.
+Regulatory disclosure documents posted to CIBC's public website or public regulatory websites (such as SEDAR or EDGAR) will not be altered without approval from the Legal Department.